 Femarelle Review at a Glance

-Here’s a short summary of our Femarelle Recharge review, after which you can read our deeper analysis at your leisure.
+Short on time?
+Here’s a quick summary of our Femarelle Recharge review, after which you can read our team’s complete and in-depth report.

 - Contains a full month’s supply

 - 1 capsule twice per day

 - Contains Tofu extract which may help reduce hot flashes

 - Missing some core female vitality herbs and vitamins for mood & energy

 Kurapeak is by far the best women’s vitality supplement we’ve come across on the market.